Master of My Fate: Teaching Resilience When Students Want to Quit

 Put resilience on the wall

-The words we give students for their hardest moments stay with them for life.
-'Invictus' has steadied people through genuine adversity for over a century, and on a classroom or bedroom wall it keeps doing that work — one glance at a time.
+The words we give students for their hardest moments tend to stay with them for life.
+'Invictus' has steadied people through genuine adversity for more than a century, and on a classroom or bedroom wall it keeps doing that work — one glance at a time, on the days it is needed most.

-See it full-size and choose your format on Redbubble — poster, print or sticker — and give the students in your life a creed worth holding onto.
+See it full-size and choose your format on Redbubble — poster, print or sticker — and explore the Inspiration collection for companion pieces like the Fiery Phoenix Rising to build a corner devoted to bouncing back.
+Give the students in your life a creed worth holding onto when everything in them wants to quit.

 Shop the poster →